maksym-radziwill/Helson/README.md

   rule = &smooth_rule;

-The function smooth_rule(n, len) is supposed to return true when n is smooth enough compared to len, where len is the totality of the integers we consider, and return false otherwise.
+The function smooth_rule(n, len) is supposed to return true when n is smooth enough compared to len, where len is the length of the interval [1, X] under consideration, and return false otherwise.

-Similarly the random generator is also easily extendible by editing the file random.cc and then editing the line
+Similarly the random generator is also easily extendible by editing the files random.cc, random.h and then editing the line

   random_func = &srand_random;

 in main.cc.
 The current random generator is using the deafult simple linear congruential generator.
 While it is weak it appears to be sufficient.
 Experimenting with more involved random number generators (such as the Mersenne twister) did not yield any noticeable discrepancies in the outcomes of the simulations.

+---